jitsi/handbook/docs/dev-guide/ljm-api.md

 9. `sendTextMessage(text)` - sends the given string to other participants in the conference.

 10. `setDisplayName(name)` - changes the display name of the local participant.
-    - `name` - the new display name
+    - `name` - the new display name.

-11. `selectParticipant(participantId)` - Elects the participant with the given id to be the selected participant in order to receive higher video quality (if simulcast is enabled).
-    - `participantId` - the identifier of the participant

-Throws NetworkError or InvalidStateError or Error if the operation fails.

-12. `sendCommand(name, values)` - sends user defined system command to the other participants
+11. `sendCommand(name, values)` - sends user defined system command to the other participants
     - `name` - the name of the command.
     - `values` - JS object.
 The object has the following structure: